miglioDev/computer-architecture-exercises/README.md

 # Computer Architecture Exercises

-A collection of notes, exercises, and clear explanations about computer architecture.
+My notes and exercises on computer architecture fundamentals.
 I’ve made it public in case it’s helpful to students or anyone curious

 ## Repository Structure